arthurnn/apn_sender/README.md

 Yup.
 There's some great code out there already, but we didn't like the idea of getting banned from the APN gateway for establishing a new connection each time we needed to send a batch of messages, and none of the libraries I found handled maintaining a persistent connection.

 ## Current Status

-This gem has been used in production, on 500px, sending hundreds of millions, if not, billions of notifications.
+This gem has been used in production, on [500px](http://500px.com), sending hundreds of millions, if not, billions of notifications.

 ## Usage

+APN sender can use [Resque](http://github.com/defunkt/resque) or Sidekiq to send asynchronous messages, if none of them are installed it creates a new thread to send messages.

 ### 1. Queueing Messages From Your Application